whitequark/ipaddr.js/README.md

 IP address.

-The `ipaddr.process` method works just like the `ipaddr.parse` one, but it automatically converts IPv4-mapped IPv6 addresses to their IPv4 couterparts before returning.
+The `ipaddr.process` method works just like the `ipaddr.parse` one, but it automatically converts IPv4-mapped IPv6 addresses to their IPv4 counterparts before returning.
 It is useful when you have a Node.js instance listening on an IPv6 socket, and the `net.ivp6.bindv6only` sysctl parameter (or its equivalent on non-Linux OS) is set to 0.
 In this case, you can accept IPv4